odykak/Raman-peak-fit/README.md

 # Raman-peak-fit
 Reads Raman spectroscopy data and plots Raman spectra after subtracting a base line.
-"Final Raman is the file to run, found in the branch named "main".
+"Final Raman" is the file to run, found in the branch named "main".

 Example data can be found in the branch named "Data".